 Women in Tech Speak Frankly on Culture of Harassment

-One woman entrepreneur stated how she had been propositioned through a Silicon Valley project capitalist even as searching for an activity with him, which she did not land after rebuffing him.
-Another confirmed the increasingly more suggestive messages she had obtained from a start-up investor.
-And one leader executive described how she had faced numerous sexist comments from an investor while elevating money for her on-the-line network internet site.
+One woman entrepreneur stated how she had been propositioned by a Silicon Valley project capitalist, even searching for an activity with him, which she did not land after rebuffing him.
+Another confirmed the increasingly more suggestive messages she had obtained from a startup investor.
+One leader executive described how she had faced numerous sexist comments from an investor while elevating money for her online network internet site.

-What occurred afterward changed into frequently simply as stressful, the girls informed The New York Times.
-Many times, the investors’ firms and colleagues left out or played down what had occurred while the situations were delivered to their interest.
+The girls informed The New York Times that what occurred afterward changed into frequently simply as stressful.
+The investors’ firms and colleagues often omitted or played down what had happened while the situations were delivered to their interest.
 Saying anything, the women had been warned, may cause ostracism.

-Now the number of these woman entrepreneurs have determined to take that chance.
+Now, these women entrepreneurs have been determined to take that chance.
 More than a dozen women within the generation begin-up enterprise spoke to The Times in current days about being sexually burdened.
-Ten of them named the buyers involved, often presenting supportive messages and emails, and pointed to high-profile assignment capitalists such as Chris Sacca of Lowercase Capital and Dave McClure of 500 Startups.
+Ten named the buyers involved, often presenting supportive messages and emails, and pointed to high-profile assignment capitalists such as Chris Sacca of Lowercase Capital and Dave McClure of 500 Startups.

-The disclosures came after the tech information website The Information pronounced that woman entrepreneurs have been preyed upon with the aid of a venture capitalist, Justin Caldbeck of Binary Capital.
-The new debts underscore how sexual harassment within the tech start-up ecosystem goes past one company and is pervasive and ingrained.
+The disclosures came after the tech information website The Information pronounced that woman entrepreneurs had been preyed upon by a venture capitalist, Justin Caldbeck of Binary Capital.
+The new debts underscore how sexual harassment within the tech startup ecosystem goes past one company and is pervasive and ingrained.
 Their speak-out shows a cultural shift in Silicon Valley, wherein such predatory behavior had frequently been murmured about but hardly ever exposed.

 Continue analyzing the main tale